madetech/learn/guides/13-OOP/README.md

 Create a new class called `Customer`.

 The class should contain the attributes name and age.
-It should also have the method subscription, which prints out the string `standard`.
+It should also have the method subscription, which prints out the string 'standard'.

 The attribute name should be a string and the age attribute should return a date.